JOIN THE GOOD BUSINESS CHARTER

 For more information on what is required to fulfil each component of the Good Business Charter please click on the individual icons below.

 The Good Business Charter also commits organisations to display the GBC logo in a prominent, permanent place on their website and promote it internally and externally.
 This commitment to ensure their workforce and wider stakeholders know about the commitments they have made is a requirement of fully completing their accreditation.

 Not sure you can meet the requirements for one of the components?

-If you are concerned that you will not be able to answer these questions but believe that your business or charity practices follow the spirit of this component, please consult with us so that we can make a judgement on whether we believe you meet the requirements of the component.
+If you are concerned that you will not be able to answer these questions but believe that your business, public sector organisation or charity practices follow the spirit of this component, please consult with us so that we can make a judgement on whether we believe you meet the requirements of the component.

 We are really keen to have organisations of all sizes and from all types of industries and sectors joining the Good Business Charter.
 These are standard questions and for some organisations there may be questions that are just not relevant or too onerous.
 We want to hear from you if you feel that is the case and we will take a sympathetic view.

 Equally, organisations with a smaller number of employees may feel that the wording of the questions is rather technical for the way they operate.
 We do not want to exclude anyone behaving responsibly just because they feel this has not been designed with their organisation’s size or industry in mind.
 We encourage you to apply the questions to your own unique setting and if in doubt, do contact us to explain the way in which you believe in your own way that you meet this component so that together we can consider whether it is sufficient or what else may be necessary to receive GBC accreditation.